 Be nice.
 Or else.

-Budapest UX studio Joined almost 3 years ago
+Budapest UX studio Joined about 3 years ago

 Thanks for asking!
 Ideally it depends on how diverse your target audience is.
 If you have 1 persona, than probably 4-5 interviews will be sufficient to see a pattern and draw a conclusion.
 But, if you have 3-4, or more personas you should do 3 interviews per each personas.
 That’s the minimum.
 If you don’t find a strong pattern in 3 interviews, you should continue interviewing.
 Your goal is to find a pattern (for example about their problems, or their needs, motivation).

 We would have made more interviews as well but in such a short time frame we could only conduct 4 interviews (this was still a better solution than entirely skip the interview part and it already was helpful).
 By the way, it would make sense to revisit the interview process again (now that the MVP phase is over) in order to decide which direction to go forward with the product.

 We just wrote a great article about how to set up a design system in Sketch.
 Read it here: Design System in Sketch: Simplify Designer Developer Collaboration